 Be cautious about the translation services company that you choose.
 Some of them do not understand adaptation or take the time to adapt the script translation properly.
 Some don't practice it at all, and some practice it poorly.
 Take a look at their demo samples and observe the speed of the translation.
 Is it natural and comfortable?
 Take a look at our video demo translation samples for some examples of well-done adaptation.

 When clients have translated their own scripts in the past rather than using professional translation services for this part of the process, it's inevitably resulted in greater costs down the road.
 Ultimately we had to have our translators spend time going through the videos to see what was wrong, and we had to have our translators evaluate and fix all the issues.
 This ended up taking much longer than just having our translators handle the script from the start, and it ended up being more expensive for the clients.

-So I strongly suggest to my clients that that they allow us to do the actual language translation.
-This is the most cost effective way of getting great translation services they'll be happy with, and high quality results.
+So I strongly suggest to my clients that they allow us to do the actual language translation.
+This is the most cost-effective way of getting great translation services they'll be happy with, and high-quality results.

 Want help with your translation project?

-We're a language translation Company and video production company.
+Ball Media Innovations is located in Florida, so we're a USA based company.
+We specialize in video and film translation, dubbing, and subtitles.
+It's also a full-service video production company.
 For translation services and video production services call today.
 We'll be happy to talk with you about your language translation project.